isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 The Notice for Adjustment must be accompanied by the following documents:
 * A copy of the Notice of Negotiation and all documents which were enclosed to the Notice of Negotiation.
-* All supporting documents to support the proposal for adjustment of the rights and obligations under the contract.
+* Any supporting documents to support the proposal for adjustment of the rights and obligations under the contract.

 <u>Submission and service by the electronic system</u>